jyesselm/rna-map-optimization/README.md

 ## Citation

-If you use this optimization toolkit, please cite the main RNA-MAP repository.
+If you use this optimization toolkit, please cite the rna-map-mini repository.

 ## Support

 For issues and questions:
 - Optimization-specific: Open an issue in this repository
-- Main workflow: Open an issue in [rna-map-nextflow](https://github.com/jyesselm/rna_map_nextflow)
+- Core analysis: Open an issue in [rna-map-mini](https://github.com/jyesselm/rna-map-mini)